pusher/pusher-websocket-react-native/README.md

 }
 ```

-use this if you want to be informed of errors received from Pusher Channels e.g. `Application is over connection quota`.
-You can find some of the possible errors listed [here](https://pusher.com/docs/channels/library_auth_reference/pusher-websockets-protocol#error-codes).
+Use this if you want to be informed about errors received from Pusher Channels.
+For example, `Application is over connection quota`.
+For more details, refer to [Pusher error codes](https://pusher.com/docs/channels/library_auth_reference/pusher-websockets-protocol#error-codes).

 ## Connection handling

 ### Connecting

-To connect to the Pusher network, just call the `connect()` method.
+To connect to the Pusher network, call the `connect()` method.

 ```typescript
 await pusher.connect();